If you no longer require VMware Site Recovery, you must follow the correct procedure to cleanly deactivate the service.

 - Click the Remove icon.

 VMware Site Recovery asks you if you want to stop permanently the replication for the selected virtual machine.Note: The connection between the VMware Site Recovery sites must be working to stop a replication on both sites.
 Alternatively, you can force stop the replication on the local site by selecting Force stop replication.
 If the remote site is available, you must also use the Site Recovery user interface to force stop the corresponding replication on the remote site.
-If you force stop a forward replication, the replication can still be recovered by using the Site Recovery user interface on the remote site.
+If you force stop a forward replication, you can still recover the replication by using the Site Recovery user interface on the remote site.

 - Click Remove to confirm that you want to stop replicating the virtual machines.